Discover current Fintech trends and the role of Java in domains like AI, open banking, embedded finance, blockchain technology & more.

 More...

-The financial industry in 2023 continues to experience substantial technological advancements.
+The financial industry in 2024 continues to experience substantial technological advancements.
 With developments ranging from the rapid enhancement of AI and Machine Learning to the incorporation of embedded finance, the domain of Fintech is broad and diverse.
-Given the concurrent proliferation of various trends, it is crucial for both industry professionals and interested observers to identify and understand those that possess the potential to substantially influence the mechanics of financial services.

-So what specific Fintech trends should be on our radar for 2023?
+So what specific Fintech trends should be on your radar for 2024?
 And what role might the Java programming language play in the development of each?
 Let’s find out!

 AI & Machine Learning